Srlive1201/LibRPA/README.md

 # LibRPA

-LibRPA is a standalone software aiming to calculate independent response function by space-time algorithm.
+LibRPA is a library offering access to physical properties computed using many-body perturbation theory.

 ## How to compile?